The most important question someone will ever ask is "How do I become a Christian?”

 You may use this material for yourself or to help others in their search of what the Bible says we need to do to accept Jesus as Lord and Savior.

-You must have faith in God because “without faith it is impossible to please God, because anyone who comes to Him must believe that “He exists and that He rewards those who earnestly seek Him.”
+You are to believe and have faith in God because “without faith it is impossible to please God, because anyone who comes to Him must believe that “He exists and that He rewards those who earnestly seek Him.”
 (Hebrews 11:6) When we sincerely believe that Jesus is God’s Son and died for us, we will respond to that truth.
 “For it is by grace you have been saved, through faith-this is not from yourselves, it is a gift of God-not by works, so that no one can boast.
-(Ephesians 2:8 & 9) The appropriate Biblical response is in the following steps.
+(Ephesians 2:8 & 9)

-You must repent of your sins.
+We repent of our sins.
 The word repent means “to turn”, “change”.
 The call to repent is to change your life.
 In coming to Jesus we are to rid ourselves of sin, to do our best to live holy lives.
 “Repent, then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord.”
 (Acts 3:19; Matthew 4:17; Mark 6:12; Luke 13:3)

-You must confess that Jesus Christ is the Son of God.
+Our confession is that Jesus is the Christ, the Son of God.
 “That if you confess with your mouth, ‘Jesus is Lord’, and believe in your heart that God raised Him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you confess and are saved.”
-(Romans 10:9-10; Acts 2:36) Also, no one in the Bible was ever told to just “accept Jesus as your personal Savior.”
-We must confess that Jesus is the Son of God.
-Our faith, repentance, and confession are all important elements of our salvation decision.
-Then . . . .to #4.
+(Romans 10:9-10; Acts 2:36) We must confess that Jesus is the Son of God.
+Our faith, repentance, and confession are all important elements of our salvation decision in Christ.

 Having believed, repented, and confessed that Jesus is the Son of God, “you must be baptized for the remission of your sins.
 (Acts 2:38) It is at this point that your sins are forgiven.”
 (Acts 22:16) It is impossible to proclaim the gospel of Jesus Christ without the teaching of baptism.
 (Acts 8:35-36; Romans 6:3-4; I Peter 3:21) Anyone who responds to the invitation of salvation can clearly see the importance Baptism played in Christianity throughout the New Testament.
 (Acts 2:37-38)